-Individuals conducting investigations and adjudications under this policy will receive training annually on the issues related to sexual harassment, domestic violence, dating violence, stalking, and related retaliation and on how to conduct a prompt, fair, and impartial investigation and/or adjudication process that protects the safety of Complainants and promotes accountability.
-Further, the Title IX Coordinator, Deputy Title IX Coordinators, and Campus Safety will be educated in awareness and prevention of sexual assault, stalking, and intimate partner violence and an understanding of trauma-informed investigation models.
+Individuals facilitating informal resolutions and/or conducting investigations and adjudications under this policy will receive training annually on the issues related to sexual harassment, sexual assault, domestic violence, dating violence, stalking, and related retaliation; how to conduct a prompt, fair, and impartial investigation and/or adjudication process that protects the safety of Complainants and promotes accountability; and any other specific training required by the Clery Act and Title IX.

+Further, the Title IX Coordinator, Deputy Title IX Coordinators, and Campus Safety will be educated in awareness and prevention of sexual assault, stalking, and intimate partner violence and will have an understanding of trauma-informed investigation models.